 Common exclusions include:

-- Damage or loss caused by a lack of general maintenance, wear and tear or depreciation.
+- Damage or loss caused by a lack of general maintenance, wear and tear

 - Damage or loss as a result of war, civil disturbance or terrorism

 - Damage or loss caused by insects or marine growth

 - Rot, mildew, dampness or weathering or any other gradually operating cause

 - The failure, error or malfunction of any computer, computer system, computer software programme, code or process or any other electronic system

 These will vary depending on your insurance provider, but general obligations include: